1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

-Community Development Block Grant (CDBG) Program is a grant from HUD administered by Nevada's Governor's Office of Economic Development that funds critical infrastructure, public facilities, housing, and economic development projects in rural Nevada.
-Since 1982, the program has awarded more than $108 million to 18 rural Nevada communities.
+Community Development Block Grant (CDBG) Program is sponsored by U.S. Department of Housing and Urban Development (HUD) / Nevada Governor's Office of Economic Development.
+Funds critical infrastructure, public facilities, housing, and economic development projects in rural Nevada.

 Get alerted about grants like this